DoubleFaceProgramming/2DMC/INSTALL.md

 ### Windows

-Download the latest version zip from <https://github.com/DaNubCoding/2DMC>
+Download the latest executable from <https://github.com/DaNubCoding/2DMC>
-Extract the zip to a directory of your choice.
-*Do not move the exe out of the zip directory*
 Double click to run the exe.

 ### Mac / Linux